Discover and Connect with Businesses Driven by Luxembourg Dual Citizens. Learn More.

 Kind of a Bummer: The 1st 🇱🇺🇧🇷 Migratory Wave

 In 1828, German travel agents came to Luxembourg and aggressively promoted migration to Brazil.
 They convinced around 2,500 Luxembourgish peasants, roughly 1.8% of the national population, to move.
-At the time, less than 100 Luxembourgers were leaving for North America a year.
+At the time, less than 100 Luxembourgers a year were leaving for the United States.

 These “Brasilienfahrer”, Brazil-goers, set out for the port of Bremen in Germany.
 Tragically, most of them did not make it to Brazil.
 Instead of taking the Luxembourgers to Brazil, the travel agents beat and robbed two thirds of them before they got to Bremen.